newrelic/newrelic-quickstarts/CONTRIBUTING.md

 - Created by community members
 - Supported by individual authors and community members

 #### Dashboard JSON

 > See the [docs](https://github.com/newrelic/newrelic-quickstarts/blob/main/docs/graphql-schema-docs.md#nr1catalogquickstartdashboard) for more details on `dashboards`

+- If you need to sanitize your dashboards you can run the command `yarn sanitize-dashboard node-js/express` or `yarn sanitize-dashboard catchpoint` where the argument is quickstart name you wish to sanitize.
+- This [script](https://github.com/newrelic/newrelic-quickstarts/blob/main/utils/sanitize_dashboards.js) needs to be run from the `Utils` directory.
+- This script will check and remove code that may cause an issue when submitting a PR.
+- As a best practice you should run this script when creating a new dashboard.

+#### Dashboard Permissions

-- When copying dashboard JSON from the New Relic One platform a `permissions` field is included in the code.
+- When copying dashboard JSON from the New Relic One platform a `permissions` field is always included in the code.
 You do not need this in a quickstart's dashboard JSON.
-- If you need to sanitize your dashboards you can run the command `yarn sanitize-dashboard node-js/express` where the argument is the path to the dashboard directory.
-This [script](https://github.com/newrelic/newrelic-quickstarts/blob/main/utils/sanitize_dashboards.js) will check and remove code that may cause an issue when submitting a PR.
-- If you wish to import a quickstart's dashboard into New Relic outside of the quickstart install flow, you will need to include this `permissions` field.
+- However if you wish to import a quickstart's dashboard into New Relic outside of the quickstart installation flow, you will need to include this `permissions` field.
 - Refer to this [documentation](https://docs.newrelic.com/docs/query-your-data/explore-query-data/dashboards/dashboards-charts-import-export-data/) on importing / exporting dashboards from the New Relic One platform.

 ```json